All Episodes

 God damn it.

-I'm so proud of my son Hunter.
+I'm so proud of my son, Hunter.

 He's the smartest man I know.

-He's been sober for twenty he's been sober twenty-eight hours, god love him.
+He's been sober for 20, he's been sober 28 hours.

 God, he's never been more of an asshole.

-Yeah, no, he's an art dealer now.
+Yeah, he's an art dealer now.

-But uh yeah, the Biden's pretty good though.
+But yeah, the Biden.

 The Biden thing, you know, Biden is just a regional warlord from Delaware and a gangster, and he's been in the game over half a century.